saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 In the previous examples, I used `get_facts` and `get_bgp_neighbors`.
 But these are not the only `getters` that NAPALM provides us with.
 There are many more [NAPALM getters](https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix) for you to check out.
-A nice way to do this is by trying them out.
-A quick way to do this is by running them from the interpreter.
+A nice way to check these `getters` is by playing around with them in the interpreter:

 ```python